mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** Hojo-san?
 I just wanted to say one point about the mental affliction we were talking about?
 It seems like that very strong thing that we all have around perfectionism, [to do things] right.
 So it’s like Buddhist detachment that teaches us to just let it go and stay with the moment and take care of the moment, versus that beating ourselves up.

-**Katagiri Roshi:** Mmm-hmm.
+**Katagiri Roshi:** Mm-hmm.
 Sure.
 That’s why we have to understand human life, human consciousness, et cetera.
 Because human consciousness operates in a very complicated way.
 So that is called ignorance, in this book.
 If you read page fifty, you can see the technical term *[seventy] thoughts arise*.
 Those thoughts, in other words discriminating mind, is really working in a very complicated way.
 That’s why we pretty easily create mental afflictions.
 Through the mental afflictions we can create stress, conflict, and anxiety, fears, et cetera.
 And then finally people cannot escape from stress and conflict and fear, [so] very naturally we want to do something to express them.
 And then that expression is sometimes abusive, sometimes violent.

 [...]